veelo/gettext/readme.md

 But, there are places where you wouldn't want to change the type away from `string`, like the initializer of a mutable static variable or an aggregate member.
 In these cases there is no other way than to move to run-time assignment until after the language has been selected.

-### Impact on footprint and performance

-The implementation of Gettext keeps generated code to a minium.
-Although the `tr` template is instantiated many times with unique parameters, it does not instatiate a new function each time.
-All that is left of a `tr` instantiation after compilation are the references to the strings that were passed in.

-There is a cost to the lookup of strings in the MO file.
-Currently, [mofile](https://code.dlang.org/packages/mofile) reads the entire file into memory and does a binary search for the untranslated string to find the translated string.
-In case the cost of this lookup would become noticable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
-Even memoizing a small number of lookups could have a big inpact on the evaluations in an event loop.

 ## Added steps to the build process

 With the `postBuildCommands` and `copyFiles` that you've added to your default Dub configuration, a couple of tasks are automated: